|

 Singular Indefinite Pronouns

-The following indefinite pronouns are always used with the singular form of verbs:
+The following indefinite pronouns are always used with singular verb forms:

 anyone, anybody, everyone, everybody, nothing, each, either, no one, neither, nobody, someone, and somebody.